 I'm Sonya Lovell.
 I was diagnosed with breast cancer at 47 and spent nearly six years fighting for my quality of life after treatment.
 The support I needed didn't exist.
 So I built it.

-MACS exists for every woman who survived cancer and is now asking: why do I still feel this bad?
+My consultations are for every woman who survived cancer and is now asking: why do I still feel this bad?

-Senate Inquiry Menopause After Cancer
+Menopause After Cancer

 Make sense of what's happening, and what comes next.

-Learn more about personal support
+Learn more about 1:1 consultations

 FREE GUIDE